schance995/webpipeliner/progress/week7.md

 - Removed login/logout functionality for now

 # TODO
-- Reorder the form inputs: directory + pipeline first, email/id/other information second.
+- (done) Reorder the form inputs: directory + pipeline first, email/id/other information second.
 - Update checks for contrasts.tab (4 columns) and groups.tab (ignore duplicates)
 - Add checks for pairs.tab, peakcall.tab, and contrast.tab (not a typo)
 - Report the number of samples in the data dir, and the existence of any special files (groups, etc)
 - Improve flash header clarity
 - Write some documentation for how to extend this project
-- Remove placeholders in form inputs (not necessary)
+- (done) Remove placeholders in form inputs (not necessary)
-- Disable the submit button when it is clicked to prevent slowdowns
+- (done) Disable the submit button when it is clicked to prevent slowdowns
 - Add some attributes/css (autofocus, error highlighting (invalid), etc)
+- issue: adding errors after form validation but they don't show up on webpage.